 Strategic Communication.
 Employers increasingly require communication professionals to first have an understanding of the relevant audiences with whom they wish to communicate or on whose behalf they need to communicate and then choose the best communication methods, be it through the techniques currently taught in public relations or advertising or both.
 This requires students to have a thorough understanding of the political, social and economic systems of society.
 Additionally, the new media environment now requires that professionals have skills they can apply to every media platform, be it print, television, radio, or the internet.
-Although all students in strategic communication are required to have experience in and an understanding of all strategic communication methods, they do have a choice to specialize in either public relations or advertising.
+Although all students in strategic communication are required to have experience in and an understanding of all strategic communication or advertising.